vsraptor/pse/README.md

 #### Create url.lst file.

-Next either create manually url.lst file in the data directory or generate one using bin/bm2urls.py.
+Next either create manually url.lst file in the data directory or generate one using bin/bm2urlst.py.
 Btw url.lst is simply list of URLs.
-(This repo contains one just for tests, but better generate your own once you have the app running)
+(This repo contains one just for tests, but better generate your own once you have the app running.
+You can also have empty lines or comment urls with hash so they don't get included in the index)

 #### Create the index